bookwyrm-social/documentation/content/running_bookwyrm/moderation.md

 Moderators can block entire instances.
 This will prevent any activities from coming in from that instance, and deactivate all accounts from that instance locally.

 If the instance is un-blocked, all the users who were deactivated by the block will be re-activated.

+Moderators can also upload blocklists to block servers in bulk.